Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

 A Lie group structure for the character groups of a large class of Hopf algebras was constructed in \cite{BDS16}.
 However, it turns out that the topology and differentiable structure of the character group is not fine enough to treat for example (local) convergence and well-posedness problems which arise in applications.
 As discussed in \cite{BS14,BDSOverview} this problem can not be solved in general, since the group of characters does not admit a finer structure which still turns it into a Lie group.

 One way to remedy this problem is to pass to a suitable subgroup of characters, which admits a finer structure.
 The groups envisaged here correspond to groups of power series which converge at least locally.
 Groups arising in this way have been investigated in numerical analysis \cite{BS16} and in the context of control theory, where in \cite{MR3278760} a group of locally convergent Chen-Fliess series is constructed.
 For example, the group treated in numerical analysis, the so called tame Butcher group, corresponds to a group of formal power series, the B-series.
 Local convergence of these power series yields locally convergent approximative (numerical) solutions to ordinary differential equations.
 Using the Lie group structure, it was observed in \cite{BS16} that methods from numerical analysis (e.g.\ identifying characters with B-series) correspond to Lie group morphisms between infinite-dimensional groups.
-Consequently it is possible to formulate these mechanisms in an abstract framework where tools from infinite-dimensional Lie theory are available for the analysis.
+Consequently, these mechanisms fit into an abstract framework where tools from Lie theory are available for the analysis.

 Motivated by these results, we present a construction principle for Lie groups of ``controlled characters''.
 Here a character is called controlled (a notion made precise in Section \ref{section_controlled_monoid} below), if it satisfies certain growth bounds, e.g.\ exponential growth bounds (tame Butcher group case).
 The general consensus in the literature seems to be that these groups should admit a suitable Lie group structure.
 However, to obtain groups of controlled characters, the growth bounds and the Hopf algebra structure must be compatible.
 In essence this means that the structural maps of the Hopf algebra should satisfy certain estimates with respect to the growth bounds.
 This leads to the notion of a control pair (see Definition \ref{defn_control_pair} below) and we prove that every control pair gives rise to a Lie group of controlled characters, for which we investigate the Lie theoretic properties.
-The novelty of these results is due to the fact that we obtain a flexible construction that can be applied to a broad class of Hopf algebras and growth bounds (whereas the methods from the tame Butcher case were limited in scope).
+The novelty of these results is the flexibility of the construction which applies to a broad class of Hopf algebras and growth bounds (whereas the methods from the tame Butcher case were limited in scope).